You are listening to the Sean Hannity Radio Show Podcast.

 I mean, Jeb lost.

-You know, get over it.
+Get over it.

-And it's showing remarkable gratitude.
+And they're showing remarkable gratitude.

 Mitt Romney.

-Romney refused to endorse Reagan and then I was there in 94 in the debate with Teddy Kenny.
+And I was there in 94 in the debate with Teddy Kenny.

 He refused to support the contract with America.

-He comes along and says, Oh, I've now changed.
+He comes along and says, oh, I've now changed.

 I'm now a real Republican.

-Well, that lasted as long as long as we were supporting him, Mitt Romney was really happy.
+Well, that lasted as long as we were supporting him, Mitt Romney was really happy.

 We are in Cleveland, Ohio, the site of the Republican National Convention, all part of the best election coverage available on your radio dial.